cookgb/KerrRingdown/README.md

 # KerrRingdown

 This repository contains a *Mathematica paclet* called __KerrRingdown\`__ for fitting a Numerical Relativity ring-down signal as a linear combination of Quasinormal modes.
-The various fitting methods implemented in this package are based on the methods outlined in [Cook (2020)](https://link.aps.org/doi/10.1103/PhysRevD.102.024027) and [Gau and Cook (2024)]().
+The various fitting methods implemented in this package are based on the methods outlined in [Cook (2020)](https://link.aps.org/doi/10.1103/PhysRevD.102.024027) and [Gao and Cook (2024)]().
 Please see these reference for details and cite these references when publishing results based on these packages.

 ---
 ## Paclet